OliverG314/UKCrimeAnalysis/README.md

 To merge the population and distance driven datasets with the crime datasets, I used Python.

 To analyse and plot the data, I used RStudio.
 To manipulate the data, I used dplyr, and to visualise it, I used ggplot2.

+# Important notes
+Data is missing for Greater Manchester in 2019.

+The homicide count for Yorkshire and The Humber in 2016 is a potential outlier, as it is much larger than expected given the general trend.